 The Webinars section is similar to meetings.
 You can see live webinars in progress as well as past webinars.
 All of the same information from for participants in meetings will be shown for panelists in the webinar.
 For attendees, you can see a list of basic information, such as their name, device, IP address, location, network type, device, the time they joined/left, and the leave reason.

 How to understand the Zoom Chat tab

-The IM tab shows the information on how users are utilizing Zoom chat (IM).
+The Zoom Chat tab shows the information on how users are utilizing Zoom Chat.
 You can see how many messages they've sent and received and the types of messages.
 You can adjust the date range at the top and search by user or email address.

 How to understand the Downloads tab

 The Downloads tab shows any CSV files that you are exporting from Dashboard.
 It displays the report name, the date range of the report, the time the report was generated, and the status of the report.
 If the report is ready, the report status will list Download.

 How to understand the Zoom Phone tab

 The Zoom Phone tab displays the overall quality of Zoom Phone calls, based on MOS (Mean Opinion Score).
 You can also click on Extensions to search for a particular user's statistics, based on extension number.
 Learn more about the Zoom Phone Dashboard.

 The Contact Center tab displays the overall quality of Zoom Contact Center voice and video engagements.
 Learn more about the Zoom Contact Center Dashboard.